devgabrielsborges/devgabrielsborges.github.io/scripts/README.md

 ### `update-projects.js`

 Fetches the latest 3 repositories from GitHub and updates the "Projetos Recentes" (Recent Projects) section in `src/views/Home.vue`.
+The script automatically excludes any projects that are already featured in the "Projetos em Destaque" section to avoid duplication.

 **Features:**
 - Fetches repositories using GitHub API